01-edu/public/subjects/localhost/README.md

 ###Bonus
 - Add multiple cgi
-- Create a php page and connect with a database [Mysql,PostgresSql...]
+- Create a php page and connect with a mysql database . the php page should named `mysql.php` and should be in the root path

 > If you’ve got a question about one behavior, you should compare your program behavior with NGINX’s.